 The Regional Smoking Vehicle Program (RSVP) is designed to inform vehicle owners their vehicle may be creating excessive smoke and emitting pollutants, which are harmful to our health and environment.
-RSVP allows North Central Texans to report vehicles in our area emitting visible pollution, which is in violation of the State's Smoking Vehicle Statute.
-This Statute defines a smoking vehicle as one which emits smoke for 10 or more consecutive seconds and/or whose suspended smoke does not fully dissipate within 10 seconds.
-Once these vehicles are reported, the vehicle owners are notified through literature provided by the North Central Texas Council of Governments of possible emission problems they may be unaware of in order to take corrective action.
-This helpful literature includes local solutions to vehicle emissions problems.
+Driving a vehicle with excessive smoke in Texas is a violation of the state's Smoking Vehicle Statute.
+This statute defines a smoking vehicle as one which either emits smoke for ten or more consecutive seconds and/or whose suspended smoke does not fully dissipate within ten seconds.
+Texas law enforcement agencies may issue citations, punishable by fines up to $1,000, to drivers operating a smoking vehicle on any roadway.
+Accordingly, the North Central Texas Council of Governments (NCTCOG) informs registered owners of vehicles suspected of emitting excessive smoke by mail.

-Foundation For Support
+Foundation for Support

 House Bill 2134 passed by the 77th Texas Legislature; House Bill 1611 passed by the 79th Texas Legislature; Transportation Code, Title 6, 547.605; the Texas Commission on Environmental Quality (TCEQ); the North Central Texas Council of Governments (NCTCOG); and participating counties.